Supreme Guide: Making an Online Photography Portfolio in 2023

 2. Digital Portfolios

-The reason a digital portfolio is so helpful is that you can have one-on-one conversations with people about the prints you have for sale or the photography services you provide to anyone you want.
+A digital portfolio is so helpful because you can have one-on-one conversations with people about the prints you have for sale or the photography services you provide to anyone you want.

-This offers a personalized approach to selling and opens up the opportunity for you to answer questions quickly for those on the fence about a purchase.
+This offers a personalized approach to selling and allows you to answer questions quickly for those on the fence about a purchase.

 And the best part?
-You can finalize photoshoots or print purchases right then and there if you want.
+You can finalize photoshoots or print purchases immediately if you want.

 How to Create a Digital Photography Portfolio

-But you may want to create a simple digital photography portfolio before you build a web presence.
+But you can create a simple digital photography portfolio before you build a web presence.

 3. Printed Portfolios